Foreign policy of the George W. Bush administration: Spain

-Prime Minister of Spain José María Aznar actively supported Bush in the war on terrorism by first deploying Spanish forces in the U.S.-led coalition War in Afghanistan in 2001.
+Spanish Prime Minister José María Aznar actively supported Bush in the war on terrorism by first deploying Spanish forces in the U.S.-led coalition War in Afghanistan in 2001.
 Aznar then met with Bush in a private meeting before 2003 invasion of Iraq to discuss the situation of in the United Nations Security Council.
 The Spanish newspaper El País leaked a partial transcript of the meeting.
 Aznar actively encouraged and supported the Bush administration's foreign policy and the U.S. invasion of Iraq in 2003, and was one of the signatories of The letter of the eight defending it on the basis of secret intelligence allegedly containing evidence of the Iraqi government's nuclear proliferation.
 Aznar then deployed Spanish forces to the Iraq War as part of Multi-National Force – Iraq coalition forces.
 The majority of the Spanish population, including some members of Aznar's Partido Popular, were against the war.

 After the Spanish general election in 2004, in which the Spanish socialists received more votes than expected as a result, besides other issues, of the government's handling of the 2004 Madrid train bombings, José Luis Rodríguez Zapatero succeeded Aznar as Prime Minister.
 Before being elected, Zapatero had opposed the American policy in regard to Iraq pursued by Aznar.
 During the electoral campaign Zapatero had promised to withdraw the troops if control in Iraq was not passed to the United Nations after June 30 (the ending date of the initial Spanish military agreement with the multinational coalition that had overthrown Saddam Hussein).
 On April 19, 2004, Zapatero announced the withdrawal of the 1300 Spanish troops in Iraq.

 The decision aroused international support worldwide, though the American Government claimed that the terrorists could perceive it as "a victory obtained due to 11 March 2004 Madrid train bombings".
-John Kerry, then Democratic party candidate for the American Presidency, asked Zapatero not to withdraw the Spanish soldiers.
+John Kerry, then Democratic party candidate for the American presidency, asked Zapatero not to withdraw the Spanish soldiers.
 Some months after withdrawing the troops, the Zapatero government agreed to increase the number of Spanish soldiers in Afghanistan and to send troops to Haiti to show the Spanish Government's willingness to spend resources on international missions approved by the UN.